 This habit is very harmful to the teeth.
 When the tooth grinds another tooth surface, remember that it will make the enamel thin over time, causing the enamel to be weak and more prone to breakage.
 When the enamel is already fractured or weak, the person will feel striking pain when they eat or drink hot or cold food and drinks.
 This condition is more known as teeth sensitivity.

 It is important that you know the causes of tooth erosion and the important role of the tooth enamel so you can better protect it from getting damaged.
 If you want to avoid tooth erosion, it is best that you are aware of how to take care of the tooth enamel.

-You may visit or set an appointment to the nearest San Ramon, CA dentistry.
+You may visit or set an appointment to the nearest Danville, CA dentistry.